 Things I love doing: laughing, dancing, talking, kissing, playing, reading, exploring, musicking, cuddling, learning, playing ultimate frisbee, riding my motorcycle, and doing things that scare me.
 I'm kind of terrified of heights but I really want to go hang gliding.

 I also like to examine the rules we live by and break them if they don't make sense, or just to see what will happen sometimes.
 But mostly I really thrive on forming and building relationships with other people.
 Life is enriched through interaction with others; being open and available for real connections is frightening and thrilling.
-I'm really enjoying being alive lately and a key part of that, I think, is my curiosity about other people.
+I'm quite enjoying being alive lately and a key part of that, I think, is my curiosity about other people.
+Finding out how my relationship with each person will be unique is a lot of fun for me.
+Meaningful relationships come in all sorts of forms.
+I'm trying to find them all.

 I want to meet more people with whom there is that spark of excitement and find out what happens when we fan it to a flame, find out how our interaction is unique and amazing.

-I love living in San Francisco.
-It feels more like home than any place I've been before.
+San Francisco feels more like home than any place I've been before.
 I don't know if I'll be here the rest of my life, but being here has enabled me to grow in ways I never expected I could.

 Honesty is incredibly important to me.
 Relationships where I've been able to be completely honest and trust that the same is being done for me have been the most wonderful experiences of my life.

-I love love love being outside.
+I think I only truly feel alive when I'm outside.
 I can walk to the beach from my apartment and that makes me really happy.
 I've spent a lot of time up on Mt Tam, but still not enough.